Myall Creek Massacre Memorial sign, Gomeroi Country, New South Wales, Australia. Photograph: Jane Morrison

 Yagan Square, Perth, WA

-Yagan Square, opened in Western Australia’s capital, Perth on 3 March 2018, is already being called ‘the heart of Perth’.
+Yagan Square, opened in Western Australia’s capital, Perth on 3 March 2018, is often called ‘the heart of Perth’.
 A nine-metre tall statue of Yagan honours the famous resistance fighter who defended Noongar lands in the early days of the Swan River colony.
 The statue was created by Noongar artist, Tjyllyungoo Lance Chadd in collaboration with Trish Robinson and Stuart Green.
 The work is titled ‘Wirin’–the Noongar word for ‘spirit’ that represents the sacred eternal force of creative power that binds all life on Boodja (Mother Earth).
 Rangi Hirini’s story about Perth’s new Yagan Square cultural area was aired on NITV News on 22 February 2018, Read more: https://www.sbs.com.au/nitv/nitv-news/article/2018/02/19/statue-aboriginal-figure-set-permanently-stand-middle-perth

 First compiled by Jane Morrison July–August 2015, updated 25 July 2016, 24 October 2016, 7 November 2017, February 2018, May 2018.
-Updated 15 January 2022, 11 March 2022, 15 April 2022, 10 July 2022, 28 September 2022, 1, 8, 28 October 2022, 8 November 2022, 20 December 2022, 31 May 2023, 11 September 2023, 5, 17, 26, 28 April 2024.
+Updated 15 January 2022, 11 March 2022, 15 April 2022, 10 July 2022, 28 September 2022, 1, 8, 28 October 2022, 8 November 2022, 20 December 2022, 31 May 2023, 11 September 2023, 5, 17, 26, 28 April 2024, 8 December 2024.